OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

 ### Programming Tools

-- Use a Python programming environment to complete these tasks while implementing a Python program consisting of between one and five hundred lines of code:
+- Use a programming environment that supports a recent version of the C, Go, and Python programming languages to complete these tasks while implementing a program between one and five hundred lines of code:
     - Install, upgrade, and use [Python](https://www.python.org/) 3.10
       programming environment to create, run, and debug a Python program through a terminal window and/or a text editor.